Marriott World Trade Center: History

+The hotel under construction in 1980.

 The hotel was first known as the Vista International Hotel, but also became known as World Trade Center 3 (WTC 3 or 3 WTC), the World Trade Center Hotel, the Vista Hotel, and the Marriott Hotel.
 The building was designed by Skidmore, Owings & Merrill with construction beginning in March 1979.
 It opened on April 1, 1981, with 100 of 825 rooms available, and it was completed in July 1981.
 The construction cost $70 million.
 It was planned and managed by Hilton International, but they could not use the Hilton name for the hotel because of an agreement with Hilton Hotels to not use the name in the U.S. The Vista was the first major hotel to open in Lower Manhattan south of Canal Street since 1836.
 Shortly before the opening day of the hotel, a fire broke out on the 7th floor.

 The Vista was first under lease to WTC Hotel Associates of Chicago.
 Kuo Hotel Corporation, based in Hong Kong, bought the hotel's leasehold in 1982.
 The hotel was successful, creating a nightlife culture in the area and spurring development of more hotels in Lower Manhattan.
 In 1989, the Port Authority of New York and New Jersey bought the leasehold from Kuo for $78 million, but the operating rights remained in the hands of Hilton International as management agent.

 1993 World Trade Center bombing

 FEMA diagram of the damage sustained by the hotel during the bombing.

 On February 26, 1993, the hotel was seriously damaged as a result of the World Trade Center bombing.
 Terrorists affiliated with al-Qaeda took a Ryder truck loaded with 1,500 pounds (682 kilograms) of explosives and parked it in the North Tower parking garage below the hotel's ballroom.
 They likely viewed this as the area where an explosion would cause the most structural damage.
 At 12:18 p.m.
 (EDT), the explosion destroyed or seriously damaged the lower- and sub-levels of the World Trade Center complex.
 The Marriott Financial Center, a hotel located two blocks west, served as press conference area and a command post for the law enforcement response.

 The city's Port Authority considered demolishing the building for some time.
 The building was instead closed for 18 months while they worked on extensive repairs.
 Reinforcements were made to the hotel's structure, including the installation of "the largest steel beam ever put in a building to that point".

+Between reopening and the September 11 attacks

 The hotel reopened on November 1, 1994.
 On November 9, 1995, the hotel was sold to Host Marriott Corporation for $141.5 million.
 It was renamed to the New York Marriott World Trade Center.
 The new company managing the hotel started operations in January 1996.
 Security was increased at the hotel, but they were ineffective in the face of the attacks in September 2001.
 In January 2001, 77 Port Authority Police Department (PAPD) police cadets graduated in a ceremony held at the hotel.